Dootmaan/Point-Unet/readme.md

 ## Warnings

 - This project is still under construction and may contain some errors.
-- Point-Unet is not implemented currently and this repo currently only uses RandLA
+- Point-Unet is not implemented currently and this repo currently only uses RandLA.
+However these two networks are very similar and RandLA also has the skip connection structure
-- This implementation is not exactly the same as what is described in the paper.
+- This implementation is not exactly the same as what is described in the paper (such as the channel numbers).